1960 Pacific typhoon season: Typhoon Trix

 Just one week after Shirley hit Taiwan, Typhoon Trix, which weakened from a peak of 145 mi/h, hit the northeastern part of the island with winds of 100 mi/h.
 Trix left four more dead and brought more severe flooding to the typhoon-ravaged country.

 JMA Tropical Storm Ten

+A tropical depression formed on August 6 and was noted by JMA.
+Over the next few days, it moved north-northwest and strengthened into a tropical storm.
+It soon weakened and dissipated on August 9.

 Typhoon Virginia

-Typhoon Virginia struck Shikoku and Honshū island in Japan with winds of 90 mi/h.
+Typhoon Virginia northwest of Guam on August 7.
+It moved northeast, and then turned northwest, strengthening to peak intensity of 155km/h (100mph).
+The storm struck Shikoku and Honshū island in Japan with winds of 90 mi/h.
 4 inches of rain fell over most of southern Japan.
 2 people were killed and one was injured.